wrightjd5/chicagoFoodDesertd/readme.md

 # Chicago Seniors in Food Deserts Map

-An interactive map illustrating the number of seniors per census tract in Chicago living in food deserts.
+An interactive map illustrating the number of seniors per census tract in Chicago living in a food desert.
 The map also displays the locations of grocery stores in the region.

 ## Table of Contents
 - [About](#about)